jaredcdavis/fastnumio/README.md

 # fastnumio

-## Work in progress!! not yet ready for public consumption

-This library provides fast Common Lisp routines for
+We provide faster Common Lisp routines for

- - printing natural numbers (fixnums or bignums) to output streams in hexadecimal format (e.g., `DEADBEEF`)
+ - Printing natural numbers (fixnums or bignums) to output streams in hexadecimal format (e.g., `DEADBEEF`).

- - reading hexadecimal numbers in from input streams (to create fixnums or bignums)
+ - Reading hexadecimal numbers in from input streams.

-These routines are optimized for 64-bit CCL on X86-64.
-They may not be especially optimal on other Lisps.
-Patches are (of course) welcome.
+Of course, Common Lisp provides its own built-in ways to print and read hex numbers, e.g., `(format stream "~x" val)` and `read` with inputs like `#xF00D`.
+However, for a particular application, we found that these built-in routines were too slow and that they produced a lot of garbage when bignums were involved.
+We therefore developed faster replacements.

+Ballpark speedup:

+  - 3x or more on CCL (64-bit X86 Linux)
+  - 1.5x-2.5x faster on SBCL (64-bit X86 Linux)

+See [benchmark results](results.txt) for more details.

 ## API